ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 ## Getting support
 {: #blockchain-images-support}

 If you encounter issues that are related to Hyperledger Fabric or the underlying images, you can submit a support case from the [mysupport](https://www.ibm.com/support/pages/node/1072956){: external} page.
-When you open a case you need to select your product, {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0.
+When you open a case you need to select your product, {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.

 {{site.data.keyword.IBM_notm}} provides support for issues that are related to the Hyperledger Fabric code or the steps to download and deploy the images that you can find in this documentation. {{site.data.keyword.IBM_notm}} does not provide support for issues that relate to the operation of the images or your underlying infrastructure.
 Deployment issues due to the specific circumstances of the customer environment will be the customer's responsibility to investigate.
-If you need assistance with the deployment and management of a Fabric network, use the [{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about) offering.
+If you need assistance with the deployment and management of a Fabric network, use the [{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about) offering.

 You can take advantage of free blockchain developer resources and support forums to troubleshoot problems and get help from {{site.data.keyword.IBM_notm}} and the Fabric community.
 For more information, see [Resources and support forums](/docs/hlf-support?topic=hlf-support-blockchain-support#blockchain-support-resources).